 If you are not using a solicitor, you should complete a CON29O form and submit this online with a plan of the property or land you with to search on our Pay Us page.
 The results will be returned by email when the search is complete.

 Common Land and the Law

 The laws that apply to common land are often the same as for any other piece of private land, except for certain people who have ‘commoners’ rights’.
-This is a complex part of the law, and readers should seek local advice what they think might be common land before using it.
+This is a complex part of the law, and you should seek local advice if you think land you wish to use is common land before using it.

 Commons pre-date parliament, and even the monarchy.
 They are left over from the times when land was mainly ownerless.
 The manorial system appointed owners to the land but the peasantry kept their customary rights – ‘commoners’ rights’ – which included activities like collecting firewood, fishing or grazing their animals.